Using Puppeteer to Train UP9

 UP9 has several modes of operations.
 It can be deployed 'close' to each services (e.g. as a sidecar in K8s), however, it can also be trained to observe workflows and automatically create tests that cover those workflows.

 With this option, installing UP9 on the target system isn't required.
-Puppeteer opens a browser window and provides access to the traffic that is generated from simply using the target system through the Puppetter browser.
+Puppeteer opens a browser window and provides access to the traffic that is generated from using the target system through the Puppeteer browser.

 Once you have the UP9 CLI installed, you are ready to start observing workflows using Google's Puppeteer.